An EHR should help you do two things really well:

 But as with anything free, there are trade-offs.
 Some tools lack customer support or require heavier reliance on an IT department.
 Others may feel clunky or rely on third-party add-ons.

 So, use free to its advantage.
 Try out what’s available, take the time to assess your workflows, and don’t commit to pricey upgrades until you feel 100% confident.
+For many practices, pairing the right EHR with ambient clinical intelligence tools is what finally breaks the trade‑off between thorough documentation and face‑to‑face patient time.

 An EHR should help you do two things really well: